WordPress/gutenberg/CONTRIBUTING.md

 npx nvm use
 ```

 You should also have the latest release of [npm installed][npm]. npm is a separate project from Node.js and is updated frequently.
-If you've just installed Node.js which includes a version of npm within the installation you most likely will need to also update your npm installation.
+If you’ve just installed Node.js which includes a version of npm within the installation you most likely will need to also update your npm installation.
 To update npm, type this into your terminal: `npm install npm@latest -g`

 To test the plugin, or to contribute to it, you can clone this repository and build the plugin files using Node.
-How you do that depends on whether you're developing locally or uploading the plugin to a remote host.
+How you do that depends on whether you’re developing locally or uploading the plugin to a remote host.

 ### Local Environment